Phileosopher/commonplace/humanity.md

 The only measure of human [value](values.md), besides [what we can exploit from them](purpose.md), comes from whatever is in the soul.
 All the properties of a body are entirely reproducible by anyone else (or even [technology](technology.md) someday).
 Therefore, while it's possible to indicate someone's value based on [utility](purpose.md), the [love](people-love.md) for a soul is the only way to give that person [inherent value](values.md).
 Most [religion](religion.md) revolves around the question of humanity's worth in relationship to the rest of [reality](reality.md).

+APPLICATION: To not value a soul, while valuing anything else of a person, is to not give them true value.

+APPLICATION: We can't directly observe a soul, and the easiest way to discover the value of a soul is through changing the situation that person is in.
+Make a rich man penniless, or give a low-ranking person ultimate authority.
+Their value is in the [virtues and goodness](morality.md) they keep or change as the situation shifts.

 People don't usually pay attention to others' legitimate human worth because they focus more on [status](image.md), [social class](classes.md), or [accomplishments](results.md).
 Our outward status, however, is only *loosely* correlated with a soul's values, to the degree that the person has [power](power.md) when they make their [decisions](decisions.md).
 The relationship between [attempts](creations.md) and [results](results.md) has an inescapable component of [luck](unknown.md) that clouds it as a good way to measure value.

+APPLICATION: There's always more to a person than you can see.
+If you believe that when speaking with someone, they'll respond well to it because they've become important.

 As we age and transition through [life stages](maturity.md), we become known (and [know ourselves](awareness.md)) for the [habits](habits.md) we build (and their [consequences](results.md)) *far* more than any motivations for those habits.